kaiusl/KLPlugins.DynLeaderboards/README.md

 ## Available leaderboard types

-We provide several different leaderboard orderings or types.
+There are several different leaderboard types to use within dynamic leaderboards:

 - Overall leaderboards